The Antique Jewellery Company

 More about our Ethical Policy →

-We are constantly looking for fine quality pieces to add to our collection.
-You can always rely on us to settle instantly and provide maximum discretion when doing so.
+We are constantly looking for fine-quality pieces to add to our collection.
+You can rely on us to settle promptly and to handle every transaction with discretion.

-If you have jewellery that you are considering selling, whether it’s an entire estate collection or just one piece, please fill in this form.
+If you have jewellery you are considering selling — whether an entire estate collection or a single piece — please complete this form.

-Please note we only buy items that are antique, ie. at least fifty years old, and in general we do NOT buy costume jewellery, loose coloured gemstones, pocket watches or watches.
+Please note that we only buy items that are antique (i.e. at least fifty years old).
+In general we do not buy costume jewellery, loose coloured gemstones, pocket watches or watches.

-We've tried to make purchasing on our website as easy as possible.
-Navigate to an item you want quickly and easily and click the 'Add to Bag' button.
-When you are happy to proceed to payment, click on 'Shopping Bag' in the top right of the screen and follow the simple steps, using our secure payment gateway (powered by Stripe).
+We’ve tried to make purchasing on our website as easy as possible.
+Navigate to the item you want and click the ‘Add to Bag’ button.
+When you’re ready to pay, click on ‘Shopping Bag’ in the top right of the screen and follow the simple steps, using our secure payment gateway (powered by Stripe).

-We accept all major credit cards - Visa, Mastercard, American Express etc. - as well as PayPal.
+We accept all major credit and debit cards (Visa, Mastercard, American Express and others) as well as PayPal.

-We also accept bank/wire transfers and cashiers or bank cheques and personal cheques (which will have to clear before the item is sent out).
+We also accept bank/wire transfers, banker’s drafts and personal cheques (which will need to clear before the item can be dispatched).

-Please note we are unable to dispatch orders on Saturday or Sunday.
+Please note we are unable to dispatch orders on Saturday or Sunday or on UK public holidays.

 Yes, we do.
-Our instalment plan requires a non-refundable deposit of 20% and the balance must be paid in full over a three-month period.
+Our instalment plan requires a non-refundable deposit of 20%, with the balance to be paid in full over a three-month period.

 More about payments →

 Yes, we can hold items for up to 72 hours.
-Please contact us to let us know if you wish to put an item on hold.
+Please contact us if you’d like to put something on hold.

-Alternatively, items may be reserved for up to 3 months, with a 20% non-refundable deposit.
+Items can also be reserved for up to three months with a 20% non-refundable deposit.

-Please note that this is offered on a case-by-case basis depending on the item in question.
+Please note that longer reservations are offered on a case-by-case basis depending on the item.

-No. We price our items fairly based on the current market.
-However, if you can't resist haggling we won't not listen to your offer.
+No — we price our items fairly based on the current market.
+That said, if you can’t resist a haggle, we’ll always listen to a sensible offer.

 Occasionally we offer promotional deals and voucher codes to coincide with special events.
-In August we have our annual AJC Summer Sale with discounts on many one-of-a-kind pieces.
+In August we hold our annual AJC Summer Sale, with discounts on many one-of-a-kind pieces.

 All items bought through our website are delivered worldwide, free of charge.

-In the UK, we deliver using DHL Express, arriving at the end of the next working day.
+In the UK, we deliver via DHL Express, typically arriving by the end of the next working day.

-For international orders we uses DHL Express Worldwide, arriving at the end of the next possible working day.
+For international orders, we use DHL Express Worldwide, typically arriving by the end of the next available working day, depending on destination.

 All items are fully insured and sent at the risk of the Antique Jewellery Company.
-Items will be sent out as soon as your money has been cleared.
-Please note an adult signature is required to receive all packages.
+Items will be dispatched once your payment has cleared.
+Please note that an adult signature is required on delivery.

 More info about our delivery policy

-Yes, we’ll email you your tracking information once your item has been dispatched.
+Yes — we’ll email you tracking information as soon as your item has been dispatched.

-Don’t worry, your secret is safe with us!
-Your item will arrive in plain, generic packaging without our name present on the package.
+Don’t worry — your secret is safe with us.
+Your item will arrive in plain, generic packaging with no AJC branding visible on the outside.

-We offer a 'no quibble', 30 day full money back guarantee on all engagement ring purchases.
-Items must be returned in the same condition we sent them in.
+We offer a no-quibble, 30-day full money-back guarantee on all online purchases.
+Items must be returned in the same condition in which they were sent.

-Alternatively you have 60 days to exchange/part-exchange an item.
+You also have up to 60 days to exchange or part-exchange an item.

-Returns are free in the UK and for international orders the buyer pays return postage and any customs duties and sales taxes that may be incurred.
+Returns are free for UK customers.
+International customers are responsible for return postage and any customs duties or taxes incurred.

 More about our Returns & Exchanges Policy →

-Sizing can generally be done in 2-3 working days, depending on the workload of our jeweller.
+Sizing typically takes 2–3 working days, depending on the workload of our jeweller.

-You have one free sizing per ring purchase - by one of the best jewellers in the trade - and it is valid for up to one year.
-Thereafter, ring sizings are charged at £72.00 (£60.00 + VAT) each.
+You receive one free sizing per ring purchase — performed by one of the best jewellers in the trade — valid for up to one year.
+After that, ring sizings are charged at £114.00 (£95.00 + VAT) each.

 More info about ring sizing